SNMP configuration examples

 Arch Linux (snmpd v2)

-- Install SNMP Package
+- Install the SNMP package:

-pacman -S net-snmp
+pacman -S net-snmp - Create the SNMP folder:

-mkdir /etc/snmp/
+mkdir /etc/snmp/ - Set the community:

-echo rocommunity read_only_community_string >> /etc/snmp/snmpd.conf
+echo rocommunity read_only_community_string >> /etc/snmp/snmpd.conf - Set the contact:

-echo syscontact Firstname Lastname >> /etc/snmp/snmpd.conf
+echo syscontact Firstname Lastname >> /etc/snmp/snmpd.conf - Set the location:

-echo syslocation L69 4RX >> /etc/snmp/snmpd.conf
+echo syslocation L69 4RX >> /etc/snmp/snmpd.conf - Enable the service at startup:

-systemctl enable snmpd.service
+systemctl enable snmpd.service - Start SNMP:

 systemctl restart snmpd.service